Rally an army and strategise your way to victory in Spellbinders

 The game is in the genre of MOBA (Mulitplayer Online Battle Arena) and in short, the game invites you and your opponent to an intriguing lane-based battlefield.
 As a player (or Spellbinder that is), you control the battlefield by choosing a Titan, rallying an army of minions and casting spells.
 You’ll try to lead your Titan and army to victory with the necessary spells and take part in short and intense strategy bursts.
 The very centre of the game’s core experience is social – a very conscious choice!

-At Funday Factory, we strongly believe that the future of gaming lies in truly social experiences, whether it be online battles, co-operations, async multiplayers or whatever floats your boat.
+At Funday Factory, we strongly believe that the future of gaming lies in truly social experiences, whether it be online battles, co-operations or async multiplayers.
 Social games create natural retention and engagement for players and offer plain old competitive (or co-operative) fun with friends.

 The entire game is developed in 3D and because the game throws a lot of action at the player, readability has been key for the visual design.
 For instance, this has meant a strict control with colours and values, simple shapes and designs.